The Teabags Without Plastic In The UK In 2026

 Lidl

-Place in your food waste bin
+Made of PLA | Place in your food waste bin

 Marks & Spencer

-Place in your food waste bin | Loose leaf tea selection available
+Made of PLA | Place in your food waste bin | Loose leaf tea selection available

 Marks & Spencer quietly switched its teabags over to PLA in 2023, with very little fanfare.
-I think it’s because M&S issued a press release back in 2018, saying that it was taking a “razor-sharp look at how we use plastics” and that “we’re taking plastics out of all 450 million teabags we sell“.
+I think it’s because M&S issued a press release way back in 2018, saying that it was taking a “razor-sharp look at how we use plastics” and that “we’re taking plastics out of all 450 million teabags we sell“.

-Despite the fact that it took six years, I am genuinely pleased to see that M&S’s teas are now compostable.
+Despite the fact that it took six years, I am genuinely pleased to see that M&S’s teas are now industrially compostable.

 Morrisons

-Place in your food waste bin | Loose leaf tea selection available
+Made of PLA | Place in your food waste bin | Loose leaf tea selection available

 Another straggler, I’m pleased to finally report that Morrisons own-brand tea is now plastic-free.
 Morrisons says they sold 331 million plastic tea bags a year, so this is a great step forward.